-The Marriott Rewards Credit Card from Chase is the great Hotel Rewards Credit Card if you are a frequent guest at Marriott properties or want to earn free nights at a Marriott property or Ritz Carlton hotel.
+The Marriott Rewards Credit Card from Chase is the great Hotel Rewards Credit Card if you are a frequent guest at Marriott properties or want to earn free nights at a Marriott property, Starwood property (Marriott points transfer to SPG at a ratio of 3 Marriott Points to 1 SPG Starpoint) or Ritz Carlton hotel.
 We like the card for following reasons:

-- Marriott has one of the largest selections of properties to choose from.
-These properties range from discount hotels like Fairfield Inn to boutique hotels in their Autograph collection to World Class Ritz Carlton’s.
+- With the Starwood/Marriott merger, they are now the largest hotel chain with the largest and best selection of properties to choose from.
+These properties range from discount hotels like Fairfield Inn to boutique hotels in their Autograph Collection and Luxury Collection to World Class Ritz Carlton and St Regis.
 No other program offers this quantity of properties, with this range of selection.

 - The first year is free – even if you don’t stay at Marriott’s often, with the first year annual fee waived, it make sense to give it a shot for 12 months.
 Just cancel if you don’t like it.

 On the downside, if you rarely stay at Marriott properties (or if you don’t have plans to stay at a Marriott property) and you don’t want to have your credit score knocked down a couple of points for the sign up bonuses, this may not be the best hotel card for you.
 Otherwise, it is a great option to have in your wallet.